+Legal, tax and commercial considerations will influence an investor's choice of corporate structure.
 The choice of business structure will be dictated by various matters, including the desire of investors to have limited liability, the size and nature of the relevant business, the need to raise funds from the New Zealand public, and tax considerations.
 Irrespective of the chosen structure, it is important to note that particular types of businesses may be subject to specific licensing and regulatory controls that are not covered in this guide, for example insurance providers and real estate agents.

-In general, foreign investors prefer the company structure.
+In general, we tend to find that foreign investors prefer the company structure.
 However, there is an increasing trend for the use of limited partnerships (discussed further below) since the introduction of the Limited Partnerships Act 2008, particularly for investment funds and joint ventures.